Frequently Asked Questions ( FAQs ) of Dr. Donovan

 Is it OK to see a Chiropractor if I’m pregnant?

-1. Chiropractic Managment of Spinal-Related Disorders Meridel L. Gaterman Williams-Wilkins c.
+1. Chiropractic Management of Spinal-Related Disorders Meridel L. Gaterman Williams-Wilkins c.
 1990

 Once you go to the Chiropractor, do you have to go the rest of your life?